 - Smear tests in the practice

-- Medication reviews with a member of the pharmacy team by telephone appointment only
+- Medication reviews with a member of the pharmacy team

 When you book you will be asked to state briefly the nature of your appointment to enable us to direct you to the most appropriate member of the health care team.

 Important information for telephone consultations during extended hours

 If your telephone appointment is after 6.30pm Monday to Friday or on a Saturday morning and you miss the call, you will not be able to phone the practice back as the switchboard is closed during our extended opening hours so please ensure you are available to take the call.

 Antenatal care is no longer provided by GP practices, the community midwife team will provide antenatal care.
 To arrange your first 'booking appointment' with your community midwife, please access the Royal Berkshire Hospital website and complete the online booking form Maternity | Royal Berkshire NHS Foundation Trust.

 Community Pharmacy Consultation Service (CPCS)